SeanWang0027/EasyParser1.0/README.md

 python ./main.py
 ```
 The program you need to change is in `./program/program.cc`.
-## Independencies
+## Dependencies
 You probably need to install `pyecharts`.
 Just use the command:
 ```shell
 pip install pyecharts
 ```
 ## Results
-Check the Syntax tree in the following directory where it is established as an `HTML` form :`./syntax/SynTree.txt`.
+Check the Syntax tree in the following directory where it is established as an `HTML` file :`./syntax/SynTree.html`.

-You can find the `Action/Goto Table` in the directory: `./syntax/lr.txt`.
+You can find the `Action/Goto Table` here: `./syntax/lr.txt`.

-And check the `Stack of Analysis` in the directory: `./syntax/StackInfo.txt`.
+And check the `Stack of Analysis` here: `./syntax/StackInfo.txt`.

 The productions are listed here: `./program/productions.txt`.